microsoft/kiota/docs/requiredtools/dotnet.md

 ## Creating target projects

-> Note: you can use an existing project if you have one you'd like to, in that case, you can skip the following section.
+> Note: you can use an existing project if you have one, in that case, you can skip the following section.

 Execute the following command in the directory you want to create a new project.